 - Apply for an extension to supply more information for your

-If you would like to dispute the review decision, the next step
+If you are unhappy with the review decision, the next step

 is for you to consider the value of lodging an appeal of the review

 If you decide to appeal you must lodge an Appeal with the

 Queensland Industrial Commission against the Workers' Compensation

 Regulator.
 The appeal must be filed at the Queensland Industrial